JoeyStanley/jekyll-for-designers/cv.md

 "Vowel Dynamics of the Low Vowels in Cowlitz County, Washington".
 University of Georgia Linguistics Colloquium.
 Athens, GA.
 January 10, 2020.
 <a href="/downloads/200110-colloquium.pdf" class="slides" title="download the powerpoint slides for this presentation"></a>

+"Vowel Dynamics of the Elsewhere Shift: A Sociophonetic Analysis of English in Cowlitz County, Washington."
+Dissertation defense.
+Athens, GA.
+December 19, 2019.
+<a href="/downloads/191209-dissertation_defense.pdf" class="slides" title="download the powerpoint slides for this presentation"></a>

 "Linguistics Papers Collection in Athenaeum" with Mariann Burright and Mary Willoughby.
 Libraries Spring Forum.
 Athens, GA.
 February 26, 2019.